FeatureCloud/app-template/engine/README.md

 ### Shared memory methods
-Even though all states will be run in the same container and inherited from the same class, they need to have a shared memory so developers can easily transfer some local data from one state to another.
+Even though all states will be run in the same container and inherited from the same class, they need to have shared memory so developers can quickly transfer some local data from one state to another.
 These data can be either fixed, e.g., information about clients' id, or dynamic, results of computations applied on the local data.
 Either way, the data is located inside the unique `app` instance, which is a private member, and there are predefined methods and properties in `AppState` to handle it.
 #### Sharing data with other states: `store`
-Once developers want to transfer data from one state to another they can call `store` method and provide `key` argument, to assign a name to the data part, and `value` argument for the data. `store` updates the shared memory by adding `key` to hold
+Once developers want to transfer data from one state to another, they can call the `store` method and provide `key` argument, to assign a name to the data part, and `value` argument for the data. `store` updates the shared memory by adding `key` to hold
 'value'.
 Beware that if `key` exists, it will be overridden by `store`.
-There are no restriction on `value`.
+There is no restriction on `value`.
 #### Retrieving shared data from other states: `load`
-Once developers want to access an specific shared data on the shared memory, all they need is corresponding `key` and calling `load` method to search the shared memory for it and return the value if it exists.
-In case no `key` being found, app execution will be interrupted.
+Once developers want to access specific shared data on the shared memory, all they need is the corresponding `key` and calling `load` method to search the shared memory for it and return the value if it exists.
+If no `key` is found, app execution will be interrupted.
 #### Checking the role of app: `coordinator`
-In many scenarios developers may condition their decisions on the role of the target app instance.
-For example, some transitions may be exclusive to coordinator, and should be taken only on the app instance with the coordinator role.
-Accordingly, coordinator property in `AppSatate` will check the role and return `True` only if the app instance role is coordinator; otherwise it will return `False`.
+In many scenarios, developers may condition their decisions on the role of the target app instance.
+For example, some transitions may be exclusive to the coordinator and should be taken only on the app instance with the coordinator role.
+Accordingly, the coordinator property in `AppSatate` will check the role and return `True` if the app instance role is coordinator; otherwise, it will return `False`.
 #### Checking the clients' ID
 Each app has a unique ID which will be shared with other participants in a federated workflow.
-In case, a state needs to communicate data to a specific client, it can use `clients` property to get a list of clients IDs.
-Developers can get the ID of target app instance using `id` property of `AppState`.
-This can be helpful to distinguish between target app instances ID from others.
+In case a state needs to communicate data to a specific client, it can use `clients` property to get a list of clients' IDs.
+Developers can get the ID of the target app instance using the `id` property of `AppState`.
+Having these two properties can be helpful to distinguish between the ID of the target app instance from others.